agusmakmun/Some-Examples-of-Simple-Python-Script/Django/filtering top score for 10 user by transactions.md

-Filtering top score for 10 user by transactions.
+Filtering top score for 10 user by transactions.<br />
+Thanks to: Sutrisno Efendi, to help this problem.

 #modles.py
 <pre>